 The Historic Landmark Commission conducts design reviews of new construction or alterations to landmark sites and to properties located in Salt Lake City’s local historic districts.
 Any demolition within an historic district must be approved by this Commission.
 The Commission is also charged with monitoring the preservation of historically significant resources within the boundaries of the City and reviewing proposed regulations affecting historic preservation.
 The Commission also reviews and makes recommendations on proposals to designate additional historic properties.

-There are currently two (2) vacancies on the Historic Landmark Commission.
 Please see below for upcoming term expiration/vacancy dates.

 If you are interested in serving on this board, please fill out and submit an application online.
 Only applications submitted up to one year prior to a vacancy date will be considered.
 The Mayor’s office will only contact applicants when considering them for specific appointments.